 Our cats and dogs are certified members of the family and can sometimes be as precious as our own kids.
 We see them as tiny toddlers that are curious about almost anything under the sun.

 A shoe, a ball, a pillow, a yarn, a butterfly, humans (in front of them or on the screen) – you name it and they’ll definitely have a go at it.
 This includes flowers.
 They’ll jump on it, scratch, attack, lick, nibble or worse swallow the whole thing!

 Because our tail-wagging babies are a priority, most pet parents just forget about their love for flowers.
 But here comes the good news!
 Not all flowers and plants are harmful.
 You can enjoy having stunning flower arrangements with your furry friend roaming around at home.

-Check out this list of non-toxic flowers that won’t be harmful to your pet, according to the American Society for the Prevention of Cruelty to Animals.
+Check out this list of non-toxic, dog-friendly and cat-friendly flowers that won’t be harmful to your pet, according to the American Society for the Prevention of Cruelty to Animals.

 There are over 100 species of this woody perennial shrubs of Rosacea family, all of which are recognized as generally harmless chemically to common pets, such as dogs, cats, and horses.